"A sound business needs an edge"

 Winfried Weber is a professor of management at Mannheim University of Applied Sciences where he is directing the Mannheim Institute of Applied Management Research (MiM).
 He is a consultant, author and keynote speaker and a member of various boards.

-Winfried Weber was awarded a PhD in Management/Economics at University of Witten-Herdecke/Reinhard-Mohn-Chair for Corporate Governance, Business Ethics and Social Evolution.
-He earned a diploma in andragogy and politics at the University of Bremen.
+Winfried Weber holds a doctorate in Management/Economics from the University of Witten-Herdecke/Reinhard-Mohn-Chair for Corporate Governance, Business Ethics and Social Evolution.
+He holds a diploma in andragogy and politics from the University of Bremen.

-His research topics are management (since 1988), globalization (since 1990), managing global Mittelstand companies / "Mighty Minnows" / Hidden Champions (since 1991), management thinkers / philosophy (since 1991), models of self-organization (since 1998), similarities and differences in managing the for-profit, public and non-profit sectors (since 1991), entrepreneurship (in social and industrial sectors, since 1986/1991), lean management / lean production (since 2007), comparison of East-Asian and German management - research, networks (focus: China, Japan, South-Korea - since 2007).
+His research topics are management and governance (since 1988), globalization (since 1990), managing global Mittelstand companies / "Mighty Minnows" / Hidden Champions (since 1991), management thinkers / philosophy (since 1991), models of self-organization (since 1998), similarities and differences in managing the for-profit, public and non-profit sectors (since 1991), entrepreneurship (in social and industrial sectors, since 1986/1991), lean management / lean production / monozukuri (since 2007), comparison of East-Asian and German management (research and networks, focus: China, Japan, South-Korea - since 2007).

-Winfried Weber is the president of a non-profit management network: The Peter F. Drucker Society of Mannheim e.V. which he founded in 2009 and whose aim is to strengthen the leadership in the for-profit, public and nonprofit sector in Germany.
+Winfried Weber is the founding president of a non-profit management network: The Peter F. Drucker Society of Mannheim e.V. since 2009 and whose aim is to strengthen the leadership in the for-profit, public and nonprofit sector in Germany.